fzr72725/fzr72725.github.io/_posts/2018-07-27-set-up-solr-text-search.md

 ### Solution
 #### Set Up Solr and Index the Text Files

-Here are all the steps one need to finish the task (These instruction steps are for mac environment.
+Here are all the steps one need to finish the task (These instruction steps are for Mac environment.
 For Windows, it will be a bit different but very similar):

 1. Make sure your environment has Java8 or above